hermanoKJ/NDP-/README.md

 # NDP-
-A network app where a client can send a file to server over a network
+A network app where a client can send files to server over a network